yingweiwo

 Additional Infomation

-This drug is only recommended for topical usages for the relief of muscular and rheumatic pain in human and animals.
+This product is recommended only for the relief of muscle pain and rheumatic pain in humans and animals.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.